annien094/2D-3D-EP-PINNs/README.md

 ## Running the code
 The repository is structured by the different geometry/electrophysiological models.
-To run the training, run the [`main.py`] files.
-In each folder, there are also auxillirary files [`utils.py`] and
+In each folder, run the `main*` files.
+There are also auxillirary files `utils.py` and data files that are needed for the training.

 The numerical simulation code (FEM or FD) to generate sythetic data is in Data_generation.